MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-data-pipeline.md

     * Clear the selection for **Enable GIT**.

-   1. Run the following `az datafactory factory create` command to create a new data factory for testing.
+   1. Run the following `az datafactory create` command to create a new data factory for testing.

        ```azurecli
         az datafactory create \